The Dinosaurs of Dinosaur

 Theropods

 Like sauropods, theropods are also members of the saurischian (lizard hipped) order.
 When you think of a vicious meat-eating dinosaur, you're most likely thinking of a theropod.
 These dinosaurs usually walked on two legs and had small arms.
 Most of them were sharp-toothed meat eaters, but there were a handful who ate plants.
-Scientists found 2 types of meat-eating theropods in the Carnegie Quarry: Allosaurus fragilis and Ceratosaurus.
-Another kind of allosaurus (Allosaurus jimmadseni) was found in a rock layer about 5 million years older than the other Quarry dinosaurs.
-Scientists have found so many theropods fossilized with evidence of feathers that it's believed most theropods were feathered at some point in life.
+Scientists found 3 types of meat-eating theropods in the Carnegie Quarry: Allosaurus fragilis, Ceratosaurus, and Torvosaurus tanneri.
+Another kind of Allosaur (Allosaurus jimmadseni) was found in a rock layer about 5 million years older than the other Quarry dinosaurs.
+Scientists have found so many theropods fossilized with evidence of feathers that it's believed most theropods had feathers at some point in their life.

 A drawing of the ornithischian dinosaur, Stegosaurus.
 This dinosaur has huge plates running down the length of its back and four spikes on the end of its tail.
 It walks on four legs.